Top 7 Benefits of IoT for Healthcare and Wellness

 1. Open APS-closed-loop insulin delivery

-2. ECG analysis via mobile application
+2. ECG analysis via web or mobile app and IoT device

 Cardiac diseases are among the leading causes of death all over the world.
 The majority of these deaths occur due to the lack of check-ups - people only go to the doctor when it’s too late.
-However, the use of IoT in healthcare industry procedures allows patients to keep their cardiac check-ups under control.
+However, the use of IoT in healthcare industry procedures allows patients to keep their cardiac check-ups under control

 Based on this idea, our team developed a portable ECG measurement device for the improved quality of preventive cardio medicine.

 When one records an ECG with a portable recorder, the data transmits wirelessly to a smartphone and, from there, to a server where medical professionals can access it.
+Read more about the smart stethoscope case.

 Cardiolyse technology will allow patients to understand the influence of daily activities on their heart rate and blood pressure.
 Finally, instead of treating heart disease based on average data analytics, healthcare professionals will provide patients with personalized treatment.